cxl-micron-reskit/famfs/README.md

 Why do we need a new fs-dax file system when others (e.g. xfs and ext4) exist?
 Because the existing fs-dax file systems use write-back metadata, which is not compatible with shared memory access.

-Famfs is a scale-out, shared memory file system that tolerates clients with a stale view of metadata.

 [Famfs was introduced at the 2023 Linux Plumbers Conference](https://lpc.events/event/17/contributions/1455/).
 The linked page contains the abstract, plus links to the slides and a youtube video of the talk.